 Those are such powerful images.
 This is sort of related, but sorta not.
 Have you ever seen the picture book Hiroshima, No Pika?
 It's a really powerful portrayal of the atomic bomb explosion.
 I always use it in classes to illustrate to students the power in a picture book.
 How does one handle such an overwhelming and horrific event in regards to children, etc. The illustrations are striking and the book is incredibly touching.

 Those are impressive in so many different ways.
 Thanks for sharing.

 Madeleine- I read it pretty slowly.
 I think it's probably good to balance it out with other happier stories.
 Andi- No I haven't seen or even heard of that picture book but I'm going to go look it up.
 Thanks.
 Nymeth- You're welcome. :)

 Thank you for sharing the photos, Tanabata.
 It's such a sad place, I imagine, even as peaceful as it looks in the photos.
 I hate how cruel we humans can be towards each other.

 Wendy- It is sad but in the rest of the city you'd never know what happened so I suppose it's good to have this place serve as a reminder.

 Thank you so much for stopping by and taking the time to comment.
 I love hearing from you and I read every single one!
 P.S.
 In an effort to eliminate spam, I moderate all comments, so there will most likely be a delay between when you submit the comment and when it appears on the post.
-Please let me know if you have any trouble leaving comments here, and feel free to move the conversation over to the In Spring it is the Dawn Facebook page or on Twitter, if you prefer.
+Please let me know if you have any trouble leaving comments here, and you can also chat with me on Twitter, if you prefer.
 Happy Reading!